Azure-Samples/cosmosdb-materialized-views/README.md

 ## Check results

-Once the producer is stared you can see the result by using Azure Portal or Azure Storage Explorer to look for document create int the `view` collection of the created Cosmos DB database.
+Once the producer is started you can see the result by using Azure Portal or Azure Storage Explorer to look for document create int the `view` collection of the created Cosmos DB database.

 You can also take a look at the Application Insight Live Metric Streams to see in real time function processing incoming data from the Change Feed